Trump administration threatens some funding for 3 states for not enforcing trucker English rules

 But in addition, California Gov. Gavin Newsom’s press office posted on the platform X that Singh obtained a work permit during Trump's first term, which Homeland Security officials disputed.
 Newsom also said the permit was renewed in April and federal officials have not addressed that.

-“You’re not allowed to issue a CDL to somebody who is not in this country legally.
-You’re not allowed to issue a CDL to somebody who is not capable of understanding traffic signs,” DeSantis said, calling the crash an “avoidable tragedy.”

-Associated Press writers David Fischer, Kate Payne, Morgan Lee and Eugene Johnson contributed to this report.
+Associated Press writers David Fischer, Morgan Lee and Eugene Johnson contributed to this report.